thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 Liquid-liquid phase separation (LLPS) has emerged as a fundamental organizing principle in cell biology, enabling the formation of membrane-less organelles and protein condensates that concentrate specific biomolecules to facilitate biochemical reactions.
 LLPS-associated proteins contain intrinsically disordered regions and modular interaction domains that enable dynamic assembly and disassembly of these condensates in response to cellular signals.
 Growing evidence suggests that LLPS plays important roles in cancer biology, including regulation of signaling pathways, transcription, and protein quality control.

-Several proteins implicated in PD-L1 regulation contain domains characteristic of LLPS-associated proteins or participate in cellular processes known to involve phase separation.
-STUB1 functions as a chaperone-associated E3 ubiquitin ligase that targets misfolded proteins for degradation and has been shown to interact with stress granules, which are LLPS-mediated ribonucleoprotein assemblies.
+Several proteins implicated in PD-L1 regulation have been associated with LLPS-related cellular processes or contain domains characteristic of phase separation-prone proteins.
+STUB1 functions as a chaperone-associated E3 ubiquitin ligase that targets misfolded proteins for degradation and has been reported to interact with stress granules, which are LLPS-mediated ribonucleoprotein assemblies.
 SQSTM1 (p62) is a scaffold protein involved in selective autophagy that undergoes LLPS to form protein aggregates.
 HIP1R participates in endocytic trafficking and cytoskeletal regulation through mechanisms that may involve phase separation.
-These observations raise the intriguing possibility that LLPS-associated proteins coordinately regulate PD-L1 through interconnected mechanisms.
+While the direct involvement of LLPS mechanisms in PD-L1 regulation remains to be experimentally validated, these observations suggest that studying LLPS-associated proteins may provide insights into PD-L1 regulatory networks.

 Despite these mechanistic insights from individual studies, a comprehensive, multi-dimensional framework integrating large-scale genomic data with immune microenvironment characteristics and clinical outcomes has not been developed.
 Previous studies have been limited by several methodological challenges: (1) **Small sample sizes** (typically <200 patients) that preclude robust statistical inference and subgroup analyses; (2) **Single-dimensional approaches** that examine expression correlations without accounting for immune infiltration confounders; (3) **Lack of integrated clinical validation** linking molecular features to patient outcomes through multivariate-adjusted models; (4) **Absence of systematic sensitivity analyses** to assess robustness across analytical methods and cancer type-specific contexts.
 These limitations have prevented the field from establishing reliable computational frameworks for dissecting complex regulatory networks in cancer immunology.

 To address these gaps, we developed a novel **four-dimensional integrative computational pipeline** that systematically addresses each methodological challenge.
 Our approach leverages The Cancer Genome Atlas (TCGA), which provides an unprecedented resource encompassing thousands of tumor samples with matched transcriptomic, clinical, and survival data across diverse cancer types.
-Critically, we implemented advanced computational strategies to overcome the inherent complexities of bulk tumor transcriptomics: (1) **TIMER2.0 immune deconvolution** to disentangle tumor-intrinsic gene expression from immune cell contamination; (2) **Partial correlation analysis with parallelized computation** (32 cores) to control for six immune cell populations as confounders while maintaining statistical power; (3) **Comprehensive survival modeling** with 961 death events, providing sufficient power to detect hazard ratios as small as 1.10 with 80% power at α=0.05; (4) **Extensive sensitivity analyses** including cancer type-specific stratification, outlier robustness testing, bootstrap validation (1,000 iterations), and comparison across three correlation methods to ensure findings are not artifacts of specific analytical choices.
+Critically, we implemented advanced computational strategies to overcome the inherent complexities of bulk tumor transcriptomics: (1) **TIMER2.0 immune deconvolution** to disentangle tumor-intrinsic gene expression from immune cell contamination; (2) **Partial correlation analysis** to control for six immune cell populations as confounders while maintaining statistical power; (3) **Proof-of-concept survival modeling framework** with 888 observed death events; (4) **Extensive sensitivity analyses** including cancer type-specific stratification, outlier robustness testing, bootstrap validation (1,000 iterations), and comparison across three correlation methods to ensure findings are not artifacts of specific analytical choices.

 Our study addresses four key questions that require this multi-dimensional framework: First, what are the population-level expression patterns and regulatory associations between PD-L1 and LLPS-associated proteins across 1,635 tumors spanning three cancer types?
 Second, to what extent are these associations confounded by immune infiltration versus reflecting tumor-intrinsic molecular coordination?
 Third, do these molecular features provide independent prognostic information beyond established clinical variables in multivariable-adjusted survival models?
 Fourth, are these findings robust to analytical assumptions and generalizable across cancer types, or are they artifacts of specific methodological choices?
 By systematically addressing these questions through our integrative computational framework and extensive validation procedures, we establish a rigorous template for investigating complex regulatory networks that can be applied to other immunotherapy targets and cancer types.